aliasexo/fLock/README.md

 flock IV KEY encrypt|decrypt dir

 ## Iv & Key:
-DON'T use white spaces and special characters for the IV and KEY\n IV must be 16 characters long
+DON'T use white spaces and special characters for the IV and KEY

+IV must be 16 characters long

 KEY must be 32 characters long